 Climate Change and Health

+Over the last 100-150 years, Earth’s climate has been changing, including an increase in the global surface temperature.
+The warming trends are largely attributed to greenhouse gas emissions from human activities.
 Changes to climate are experienced differently across the globe.
 Canada is experiencing a faster warming rate than the global average.
 Locally, it is expected that our region will experience warming of all seasons, and increased precipitation in winter and spring seasons.
-These changes will correspond with more heat waves, greater frequency and intensity of storms, and resulting issues such as floods and droughts.
+These changes will correspond with more heat waves, and potentially greater frequency and intensity of storms.
+These can result in issues such as floods and droughts.

 - Extreme temperatures, particularly heat / heatwaves